-Around 30% of your total household energy consumption comes from your appliances’ energy usage.1 One-third is no small contribution – especially if your second fridge has a build-up of ice to rival the Antarctic.
+Around 30% of your total household energy consumption comes from your appliances’ energy usage.1 One-third is no small contribution – especially if your second freezer has a build-up of ice to rival the Antarctic.

 To help Australians lower their energy bills and maintain energy efficiency, the government introduced the energy rating labels on a national scale in 1992.

 It’s a fairly simple system; the higher the star rating, the more energy-efficient the appliance2 – and it seems many Australians are jumping on the star-studded bandwagon.

 A survey we recently commissioned revealed 89% of Aussies prefer energy-efficient appliances and select an appliance with a high energy star rating all or most of the time.

 What should we look for when using the rating labels to choose energy-efficient appliances?

 It’s all well and good to pick an energy-efficient appliance based on the number of stars on the label, but you should also understand how these labels work.